Relic (2020 film): Plot

 Sam discovers a hidden passageway to another part of the house.
 She enters but becomes lost as the corridor begins to loop.
-Disoriented and afraid, she resorts to screaming and banging on the walls.
+Disorientated and afraid, she resorts to screaming and banging on the walls.
 Edna's condition seems to have worsened again; she now glares at Kay mistrustfully, refusing to eat and wetting herself.
-Kay notices her mother's urine is stained black.
+Kay notices that her mother's urine is stained black.
 As Edna bathes, she scratches what was once her bruise but is now rotting black flesh.
-The bathwater overflows and reacts with an electric heater, causing the house's power to go out.
+The bathwater overflows and shorts out an electric heater, causing the house's power to go out.
 Sam travels deeper into the corridors.
 The ceilings slope lower, forcing her to crawl.
-She eventually escapes by knocking holes through the molded walls.
+She eventually escapes by knocking holes through the mould-covered walls.

 Kay finds Edna, much to her horror, picking at her rotting face with a knife.
-Kay and Sam flee into the passageway (hearing Edna approaching).
-Edna, now disfigured and physically contorted, crawls toward them.
+Kay and Sam flee into the passageway when they hear Edna approach.
+Edna, now disfigured and physically contorted, crawls towards them.
+Sam and Kay break through the wall and fall into the lounge room, followed by Edna.
 She attempts to pin down Sam before being beaten down by Kay.
-Wheezing, the decaying Edna gestures toward a post-it note on the floor, labelled "I AM LOVED", and smiles.
-Kay realises that the walls of the house are no longer rotting and returns to her corpse-like mother to carry her to bed.
-She helps Edna peel away the last remnants of her hair and flesh to reveal her final form, a withered rotting corpse (like the one in her nightmare).
-Kay and Sam then lay on the bed with Edna until she peacefully falls asleep.
+Wheezing, the decaying Edna gestures toward a post-it note on the floor, labelled "I AM LOVED?", and smiles.
+As they escape the house, Kay realises that the walls are no longer rotting and returns to her mother to carry her to bed.
+She finishes peeling away the last remnants of Edna's hair and rotten flesh to reveal a withered rotting corpse, like the one in her nightmare.
+Kay and Sam then lie on the bed with Edna until she peacefully falls asleep.

-The film ends with Sam noticing a very small black bruise on the nape of Kay's neck, resembling that of Edna's initial bruise, suggesting that in time Kay will suffer a similar fate as her mother.
+The film ends with Sam noticing a very small black bruise on the nape of Kay's neck.